Installation

 Lumigator requires an SQL database to hold metadata for datasets and jobs.
 The local deployment uses SQLite for this purpose.

 Despite the fact this is a local setup, it lends itself to more distributed scenarios.
-For instance, one could provide different AWS_* environment variables to the backend container to connect to any provider’s S3-compatible service, instead of localstack.
+For instance, one could provide different AWS_* environment variables to the backend container to connect to any provider’s S3-compatible service, instead of minio.
 Similarly, one could provide a different RAY_HEAD_NODE_HOST to move compute to a remote ray cluster, and so on.
-See here for an example of how to do this.
+See here to see where the RAY_HEAD_NODE_HOST is defined

 To deploy Lumigator locally: